Where Does DaVinci Resolve Save Project?

-DaVinci Resolve saves project files on Windows in C:/Users/<your user name>/AppData/Roaming/BlackMagic Design/DaVinci Resolve/Support/Resolve Disk Database, and Mac = Macintosh HD/Library/Application Support/Blackmagic Design/DaVinci Resolve/Resolve Disk Database.
+DaVinci Resolve saves project files on Windows in C:/Users/<Username>/AppData/Roaming/BlackMagic Design/DaVinci Resolve/Support/Resolve Disk Database, and Mac = Macintosh HD/Library/Application Support/Blackmagic Design/DaVinci Resolve/Resolve Disk Database.

-For Mac, it could also be found in the “/Users/<your user name>/Library/Application Support/Blackmagic Design/DaVinci Resolve/Resolve Disk Database”
+For Mac, it could also be found in the “/Users/<Username>/Library/Application Support/Blackmagic Design/DaVinci Resolve/Resolve Disk Database

 Step #1: Click on the “Project Manager” icon